Catholic Church in the Faroe Islands

-Today there are about 270 Catholics from over 23 nations living on the Faroe Islands.
+Today there are around 300 registered Catholics from over 23 nations living on the Faroe Islands.
 Their center of worship is Mariukirkjan (St Mary's Church) in Tórshavn, the only Catholic church on the Faroes.
 Although the Catholic presence is small, the Church has had a large impact through the St. Francis school, run by the Franciscan Sisters since its establishment in 1933.

 Early history

 Today, there is strong reason to believe that the first settlers on the Faroe Islands were Irish monks.
 They introduced sheep and oats to the Faroes.
 Latest archaeological excavations indicate that this could have been as early as in the 6th century.
 More information is available at The Irish Connection.

 In 999, the Norwegian king Olav Tryggvason sent the Viking chieftain Sigmundur Brestisson along with several priests to the Faroese in order to baptize the people and instruct them in the best of the Christian faith.
 The teachings were Catholic, as Norway was at that time.

 In 1100, the Faroes were elevated to become the independent Faroese Diocese, and in the year 1111 the first Bishop took office in Kirkjubøur.
 During the next 400 years, 34 Catholic bishops resided in Kirkjubøur.
 The last bishop was Ámundur Ólavsson, who held his office until he was deposed in 1538.